President Joe Biden gave a speech in Selma, Alabama back in early march in which he remarked that he was involved in the civil rights movement.

 What Joe Biden Said

-Joe Biden was in Alabama to visit Selma on the 58th anniversary of the “Bloody Sunday” march – an important moment in the civil rights movement.
+Joe Biden was in Alabama a few months back to visit Selma on the 58th anniversary of the “Bloody Sunday” march – an important moment in the civil rights movement.

 Here’s what Biden said: “I was a student up north in the civil rights movement.
 I remember feeling how guilty I was [that] I wasn’t there.
 How could we all be up there, and you going through what you went through.”